-Previous academic leadership appointments include serving as Dean of the School of Music at the University of South Carolina (2000-05), and Assistant and Associate Dean of the Ithaca College School of Music (1989-2000).
+Prior to his appointment as Dean, Rossi served as the Executive Associate Dean at Eastman.
+Previous academic leadership appointments include serving as Dean of the School of Music at the University of South Carolina, and Assistant and Associate Dean of the Ithaca College School of Music.

 An active saxophone soloist and chamber musician, Rossi is featured on numerous recordings, he has commissioned/premiered more than twenty compositions, and he has been a soloist with symphony orchestras and military/college/university bands.
 His articles and reviews have appeared in leading wind publications.
 A founding and current member of the Kilbourn Saxophone Quartet, Rossi was formerly a member of the Carolina and Empire saxophone quartets.
 Rossi earned a Bachelor of Music Education and Performance degree from Ithaca College (summa cum laude), the Master of Music from the University of Michigan, and the Doctor of Musical Arts from the Eastman School of Music.

-Rossi is active with numerous national, regional, and local arts and civic organizations including the National Association of Schools of Music, the New York State Association of College Music Programs, the New York State Council on the Arts, the Rochester Cultural Center Commission, the Finger Lakes Regional Economic Development Council, and the North American Saxophone Alliance.
+Rossi is active with numerous national, regional, and local arts and civic organizations including the National Association of Schools of Music, the New York State Association of College Music Programs, the New York State Council on the Arts, the Finger Lakes Regional Economic Development Council, and the North American Saxophone Alliance.